mrcavalcanti/mosaicoo/docs/sources/panels/format-data/about-value-mapping.md

 ![Value mappings example](/static/img/docs/value-mappings/value-mappings-example-8-0.png)

-If value mappings are present in a panel, then Grafana displays a summary in the side pane of the panel editor.
+If value mappings are present in a panel, then Mosaicoo displays a summary in the side pane of the panel editor.

 > **Note:** The new value mappings are not compatible with some visualizations, such as Graph (old), Text, and Heatmap.